anderslatif/Napster/README.md

 Napster has not been tested on anything but MacOS.

+The intention has always been to make something for myself that fulfills my personal needs.
+But I also see value in open-sourcing the code for others.

-Feel free to create an issue.
-Right now I'm assuming no one will use it but me.
+Feel free to create an issue, though.